 So, 18 students took the test.

-11 students passed the test.
-Because no one got 100 on the test.
+f.
+There is no bar above 100 because no one got 100 on the test.